 Diagnosis and Management of Obsessive Compulsive Disorder in Primary Care

-There are other challenges in treating this disorder.
-It can occasionally be difficult to differentiate OCD from other types of mental disorders and at times the picture can be complicated by psychiatric comorbidities.
+There are other challenges in treating OCD.
+It can occasionally be difficult to differentiate OCD from other types of mental health difficulties and, at times, the picture can be complicated by psychiatric comorbidities.
 Additionally, commonly used pharmacotherapy and psychotherapy requires some specific adaptations for OCD treatment.

-• OCD obsessions involving aggression, homosexuality and paedophilia most likely to be misidentified
+OCD obsessions involving aggression, homosexuality and paedophilia were most likely to be misidentified.

 Screening questions for OCD